Gymnema: benefits, dosage, contraindications

 ✪✪✪✪✪

-Gymnema sylvestre has been studied for its potential to modulate body weight and calorie consumption.
-A study revealed that an aqueous extract of Gymnema, rich in gymnemic acids, reduces the perception of sweet taste by 50%, leading to decreased calorie intake.
-Additionally, in a six-week randomized study, a formula including Gymnema significantly reduced body weight and fat mass in obese adults, although the specific role of Gymnema remains to be defined.
-Other research has combined Gymnema with other supplements such as hydroxycitric acid and chromium, showing weight loss, reduced appetite, and improved blood lipids.
-A clinical study observed a slight reduction in weight and body mass index after 12 weeks of supplementation with Gymnema leaves (300 mg twice daily) in overweight adults with metabolic syndrome, but it is unclear if these changes are significant compared to placebo.
+Gymnema sylvestre has been studied for its potential to modulate body weight and caloric intake.
+One study found that an aqueous extract of Gymnema, rich in gymnemic acids, reduces perception of sweet taste by 50%, resulting in decreased caloric intake.
+Furthermore, in a six-week randomized study, a formula including Gymnema significantly reduced body weight and fat mass in obese adults, although the specific role of Gymnema remains to be determined.
+Other research has combined Gymnema with other supplements, such as hydroxycitric acid and chromium, showing weight loss, reduced appetite, and improved blood lipids.
+A clinical study observed a slight reduction in weight and body mass index after 12 weeks of supplementation with Gymnema leaves (300 mg twice daily) in overweight adults with metabolic syndrome, but it is not clear whether these changes are significant compared to placebo.

 Posologie